Posture

 Whole-body standing posture assessment.

-If standing posture feels difficult, painful, or tiring, a physiotherapist can assess your alignment and design a simple plan.
-For broader care options, visit our Posture Correction Physiotherapy page.
+If standing feels painful, tiring, or hard to control, a physiotherapist can assess your posture, movement habits, strength, and work demands.
+For broader guidance, visit our Posture Correction, Exercises & Physiotherapy Guide.

 Quick posture check: